MrQuba/Text-Hotkey/README.md

 ```
 /texthotkey set <your message or command>
 ```
-sets message to your input (default is "hello world") To send message press 'G' key (you can modify it in minecraft settings)
+sets message to your input (default is "hello")
+To send message press 'G' key (you can modify it in minecraft settings)